ibm-cloud-docs/mqcloud/learn/mqoc_qm_versions.md

 **Note:** The length of the time window in which a manual update can take place depends on the severity of the fixes contained in the new revision.
 A high severity security fix would need to be applied more quickly than a low severity fix, as such, the automatic update would occur sooner than a low severity fix.

-To get more information on the nature of the update, click on the down arrow next to the **Update now** button.
+To get more information on the nature of the update, click on the **Update now** button to open the side panel.

 ![Image showing summary update information](../images/mqoc_qm_update_summary.png)

-This shows a short summary of the contents of the update.
+The side panel shows more details and a summary of the contents of the update.
 Full details of the current and previous update history can be found by clicking on [View more details in docs](/docs/services/mqcloud?topic=mqcloud-mqoc_qm_ver_and_rev_content).

 ### Version update